-Everything you always wanted to know about classes, majors, degree programs, off-campus programs, dropping and adding courses, requirements, and rules.
+Everything you need to know about classes, majors, degree programs, off-campus programs, dropping and adding courses, requirements, and rules.

 Compass(aka Student Handbook):